aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 Authorization servers that wish to make use of the `logo_uri` property within client metadata document SHOULD prefetch the file at `logo_uri` and cache it for the cache duration of the client metadata document.
 This allows for moderation tools to verify the file contents (e.g., preventing usage of logos that look like other logos), as well as preventing the logo from being dynamically changed to confuse an end-user.

 Caching of the `logo_uri` response can additionally prevent cross-domain tracking through the `logo_uri` being requested by the client, since the cached file would be served not from the remote URI but instead from a URI that the Authorization server trusts.

+## Client ID Domain Trust

+The authorization server MAY choose to have its own heuristics and policies around the trust of domain names used as client IDs.

+For example, the authorization server could require that the first 100 users to authorize a `client_id` see an additional warning screen before the OAuth consent screen.
+The authorization server could check attributes of the domain reputation, such as how recently the domain was registered, and put up extra warnings for new domains.

 # IANA Considerations